Is Your Standing Desk Causing Varicose Veins? 7 Myths About Irregular Veins

 People who spend too much time on their feet are prone to varicose veins, and those with a family history of vein disease are even more at risk.
 Standing desks are often regarded as a healthier option to sitting all day, but they are not healthier for everyone.

-Below Dr. Danielle Bajakian, a leading expert on vein disease at Columbia, debunks some common myths about vein disease.
+Danielle Bajakian, MD, a leading expert on vein disease at Columbia, debunks some common myths about vein disease.

 Myth #1: Irregular veins are a cosmetic problem.